csound/manual/docs/opcodes/part2txt.md

 _ftrks_ -- output pv stream in TRACKS format

-Example
+## Examples

 Here is an example of the part2txt opcodes.
-It uses the file [part2txt.csd](../../examples/part2txt.csd).
+It uses the file [part2txt.csd](../examples/part2txt.csd).

 ``` csound-csd title="Example of the part2txt opcodes." linenums="1"
 --8<-- "examples/part2txt.csd"